QueueTime/qtime-frontend/README.md

 ### Run on iOS emulator

 - Follow the [Expo iOS guide steps](https://docs.expo.dev/workflow/ios-simulator/) to setup your iOS virtual device.
-- In the simulartor launch your device under File > Oepn Device > iOS version > Device Name.
+- In the simulartor launch your device under File > Open Device > iOS version > Device Name.
 - With the app running locally use the `i` command to connect to the emulated device.
 Reload the app with the `r` command.

 ## Development